Please forgive temporary problems with photos.

 Rather than duplicate all that information, what I will do here is provide a few tips that may not be covered in the other manuals.
 Compression checks should be done prior to deciding an engine rebuild is necessary.
 Some engine problems may appear terminal, but are easy to fix.
 My procedure for getting and interpreting compression numbers is here: Engine Compression Check.

 IMPATIENT PEOPLE BEWARE - Rebuilding an engine is not particularly difficult.
-However, it is very, meticulous work.
-Each step must be painstakingly completed, and re-done if necessary, as many times as it takes to complete.
+However, it is very meticulous work.
+Each step must be painstakingly completed, and re-done, as many times as it takes to complete properly.
 Every single step must be completed properly before moving to the next.
-Start cutting corners, and engine failure is virtually guaranteed.
-The point I am making here is that engine rebuilding requires patience!
-Some people simply do not have the personality / temperment to successfully rebuild an engine.
+Start cutting corners, and rapid engine failure is guaranteed.
+The point is that engine rebuilding requires patience!
+Some people simply do not have the personality/temperment to successfully rebuild an engine.
 This is not meant as an insult.
-I'm not entirely sure that having a thoroughly meticulous personality is really a good thing.
-Any money saved doing engine work yourself instantly turns into a huge unnecessary expense, if all that work must be re-done.
+I'm not entirely sure having a thoroughly meticulous personality is a good thing.
+Any money saved doing engine work yourself instantly turns into a huge unnecessary waste of time and money, if all the work must be re-done.

-An engine rebuild starts with removing the hood, battery, radiator, front axle, steering, dash, and other accessories.
-Do take plenty of photos!
+It is often possible to do an in-frame rebuild, but a tractor engine rebuild usually starts with removing the hood, battery, radiator, front axle, steering, dash, and other accessories.
+Get the engine on a stand to do a proper rebuild.
+Take plenty of photos!
 It will be some time before this all goes back together.
 Why trust anything to memory when digital photos are FREE!
 You can't take too many photos.

-Organize and name photos so you can find them later.
+the more you take, the more important it is to carefully organize photos so you can find them later.
 Most cameras create generic names like IMAG0001, 2, 3...
 You might trust the file date, but those change any time a file is edited.
-I rename all my photos with the complete date and retain the original sequence like this:
+I rename all my photos with the complete date and retain the original sequence numbering.
+My file name date code is yyyy-mmdd-1234.
+Obviously, yyyy is the year, mmdd is two digit month and day.
+The last four digits are a four digit sequence usually whatever the last four digits were when they came off the camera.
+There are several decent freeware utilities for quickly renaming large batches of files.

 While the engine is in pieces, send the radiator out to be cleaned, tested, and re-cored if necessary.
 Repairing an original radiator is far better than trying to fit most of the new replacement radiators.
-Buy new hardware and rubber pads.
+Buy new radiator mounting hardware, and rubber pads.
 Do you need a new radiator cap?
 If so, buy that, a new set of hoses, hose clamps, and a thermostat.
-Store the new parts with the radiator, so they won't be lost when it's time to reinstall the radiator.
+Store the new parts with the radiator, so they won't be lost when it's time to reinstall everything.

 Replace All Rotten Hardware -